Australia romp to victory and 4-0 Ashes triumph

 Australia’s bowling attack - the potency of which has been one of the main points of difference between the two sides - mopped up the last four batsmen at the cost of just 36 runs after the break at Sydney Cricket Ground.

+“This team has been magnificent in this series, the cricket we’ve played has been great so I think the more we play together the more we are going to get better as a group.
+We have just got to keep getting better and improving as a team.”

-Paceman Pat Cummins removed Jonny Bairstow (38), Stuart Broad (4) and Mason Crane (2) to finish with figures of 4-39, while Nathan Lyon (3-54) had taken the only wicket of the opening session as he continued his dominance of Moeen Ali.
+All four of Australia’s main bowlers took more than 20 wickets over the series, with quick Pat Cummins coming out top with 23 after removing Jonny Bairstow (38), Stuart Broad (4) and Mason Crane (2) on Monday.

-Josh Hazlewood performed the coup de grace when he had James Anderson caught behind for two.
+Cummins was named man of the match for his total haul of 8-119 while Josh Hazlewood performed the coup de grace when he had James Anderson caught behind for two.

+Nathan Lyon (3-54) had taken the only wicket of the opening session as he continued his dominance of Moeen Ali (13), who has fallen seven times in nine innings to the off spinner in the series.

 Australia’s batsmen also played a full part in the return of the coveted urn, with Mitchell Marsh, his brother Shaun and Usman Khawaja all getting into three figures as the hosts made 649 declared in their reply to England’s first innings 346.

+“I am really proud of the way that I have played in the series and led from the front,” he said.

+“My mind is probably in as good a space as it has been with my batting.”

-England managed only three centuries to Australia’s nine over the series, with home skipper Steve Smith alone matching their tally.
+England managed only three centuries to Australia’s nine over the series, with Smith alone matching their tally.

+Anderson, who stood in for the ailing Root in the presentation ceremony, thought that the Ashes had been decided by a few key moments and there was no need for an overhaul of the side.

+“We’ve not played well enough and they’ve deserved to win.
+They’re well within their rights to be over the moon with that win,” he said.

+“But I do think it’s been closer than 4-0.
+We’ve been on top in some games, if not all the games at some stage.
+They’ve just played those pressurised moments better than us.”

-The tourists will, however, take pride from refusing to buckle despite being outclassed in four of the five tests and Root’s determination to bat on Monday while clearly unwell typified their fighting spirit.
+The tourists will also take pride from refusing to buckle despite being outclassed in four of the five tests and Root’s determination to bat on Monday typified their fighting spirit.

-The 27-year-old was 42 not out with England 93 for four - still 210 runs from forcing Australia to bat again - at close of play on day four but experienced diarrhoea and vomiting overnight and was taken to hospital for treatment.
+The 27-year-old was 42 not out with England 93 for four at close of play on day four but he experienced diarrhoea and vomiting overnight and was taken to hospital for treatment.

-England initially said he was treated for severe dehydration but later revised the diagnosis to viral gastroenteritis that had nothing to do with Sunday’s high temperatures at the ground.

-The skipper reached the ground in time for the start of play but out-of-form Moeen went out to bat in his stead, making 13 before almost inevitably falling lbw to Lyon.

 Root received an ovation when he came out to resume his innings and had soon secured his 37th test half century with three runs to fine leg.

-He suffered a recurrence of the symptoms during the lunch break, though, and Tom Curran, who finished the day 23 not out, came out to bat in his place for the second session, leaving Root retired hurt for 58.
+He suffered a recurrence of the symptoms during the lunch break, though, and Tom Curran came out to bat in his place, leaving Root retired hurt for 58 and sleeping in the dressing room when Australia paraded the tiny trophy.

+“We’ve known for a few weeks they’re going to lift the urn, but seeing them do it in person is tough to watch,” said Anderson.

+“All the guys in the dressing room are hurting.
+That feeling that you get should make you determined to win the Ashes back in 2019.”

 Editing by Peter Rutherford